dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

     For information about how to get ICP tokens, see [How you can get ICP tokens](../../concepts/tokens-cycles#get-cycles).
 For an introduction to using the Network Nervous System application to manage ICP tokens, see [Network nervous system dapp quick start](../../tokenomics/token-holders/nns-app-quickstart).
 For information about using your default cycles wallet after you have created it, see [Use the default cycles wallet](../build/project-setup/default-wallet).

-This tutorial assumes you know how to perform common tasks—like opening a terminal and running commands—on your computer.
-If you aren’t sure how to open a new terminal shell or how to install software packages like `node.js`, see [Preliminary steps for newcomers](newcomers).
-If you are comfortable meeting the prerequisites without instructions, continue to [Download and install](#net-download-sdk).

 ## Download and install

 You can download the latest version of the SDK directly from within a terminal shell on your local computer.
 If you have previously installed the SDK, you can skip this section and start with [Create a new project](#net-new-project).